chap/growTX/index.md

-## A guidebook to development, environmental protections, worker rights, and government policy written by those in the trenches.
+## A guidebook to development, environmental protections, and Texas policy written by those in the trenches.

 ### Hot content:
 - [Public information requests]()